25 Best Disney Cruise Tips and Tricks (for First Time Cruisers)

 Our Embarkation Day post provides a packing list for your day bag as well as tips to help the day run smoothly for your family.
 Below are some additional tips for boarding on embarkation day:

 I know you are probably wondering what to wear on your cruise.
-You will see ALL TYPES of clothing worn on the ship.
+You will see all types of clothing worn on the ship.
 No matter how formal or casual you choose to be, you won’t be alone.

 Most of the people I see on our cruises look casual and comfortable.
 This is especially true on embarkation day when a lot of kids are just wearing swimsuits and coverups.
 As a family, we tend to wear our swim gear under our clothes.

 My husband and I also like to board the ship wearing flip flops or sandals that slip off and on easily.
 My kids like to spend time on the pool deck after our embarkation lunch, and I usually need to take off my shoes for the splash zone and pool area.
+Embarkation day is a great time to experience the water slides and pools without standing in line or being surrounded by a lot of people.

-Ask to Upgrade
+Ask to Upgrade Your Room

 If Disney Cruise Line has available rooms, you can choose to upgrade for significantly less than what the room regularly costs.
 My family and I used this trick on our most recent cruise when we upgraded at the port to a concierge-level room.